NeuroGym

 Examples

 NeuroGym is compatible with most packages that use gymnasium.
-In this example jupyter notebook we show how to train a neural network with reinforcement learning algorithms using the Stable-Baselines3 toolbox.
+In this example jupyter notebook we show how to train a neural network with RL algorithms using the Stable-Baselines3 toolbox.

 Custom tasks